Fire Force Season 3 Release Window, Trailer, Potential Plot And More Details

 Which studio is making Fire Force Season 3?

 The first two seasons of "Fire Force" were animated by David Production, best known as the studio behind "JoJo's Bizarre Adventure."
-Because "JoJo's Bizarre Adventure" is very much the studio's flagship series, fans of "Fire Force" worried that they would have to wait a long time for the third season — when "Fire Force" Season 3 was officially announced in May 2022, David Production was still busy with "JoJo's Bizarre Adventure: Stone Ocean."
-When the company announced that it was working on an anime adaptation of Yoshifumi Tozuka's manga "Undead Unlock" a few months later, it seemed like "Fire Force" Season 3 had been pushed even further down the pecking order, much to the dismay of fans.
+Because "JoJo's Bizarre Adventure" is very much the studio's flagship series, fans of "Fire Force" believed they would have to wait a long time for the third season — when "Fire Force" Season 3 was officially announced in May 2022, David Production was still busy with "JoJo's Bizarre Adventure: Stone Ocean."
+When the company announced that it was working on an anime adaptation of Yoshifumi Tozuka's manga "Undead Unluck" a few months later, it seemed like "Fire Force" Season 3 had been pushed even further down the pecking order, much to the dismay of fans.

-A few weeks after it was confirmed that the third season of "Fire Force" had entered production, the Twitter account @shueishaleaks (which has a good track record when it comes to anime scoops) stated that "Fire Force" Season 3 had been moved to Studio Shaft.
-The news — while still unconfirmed — split fans.
-However, a number of Shaft animators actually helped out with the first two seasons of "Fire Force," so the transition shouldn't be all that noticeable if this is indeed true.
+Some saw the "Undead Unluck" announcement as unofficial confirmation that David Production would no longer be working on "Fire Force" and that a different studio would be taking over for the final season.
+A few weeks after it was confirmed that the third season of "Fire Force" had entered production, the X account @shueishaleaks (which has a good track record when it comes to anime scoops) stated that "Fire Force" Season 3 had been moved to Studio Shaft.
+A number of Shaft animators actually helped out with the first two seasons of "Fire Force," so it makes sense, though this rumor is far from confirmed: At the time of this writing, the anime's official website still lists David Production as the studio.

 Where can you watch the first two seasons of Fire Force?